Trains to Disney World and Disneyland

 There is no Amtrak train service in San Francisco.
 The nearest city to San Francisco that is served by Amtrak trains is Oakland.
 You can take an Amtrak BUS from San Francisco to Oakland, or use other public transportation.
 From Oakland you take the Coast Starlight train and change in Los Angeles to another train to Anaheim.
 The journey takes nearly 11 hours and delays are common.
 A rental car or flying is really a better bet for the long trip between the Bay Area and Anaheim, unless you just love long train journeys.
 Thanks to David C and John A for corrections.

 - Scour Amtrak.com for specials.
-(Click on the Hot Deals tab.)
+(Select the Deals tab.)
 There are almost always special promotions that can save you a lot of money on certain routes.

 - Amtrak generally takes 50% off adult fares for kids ages 2 to 15.